A MIGHTY HANDFUL

 Music of The Russian Five

 ‘The Five’ were a group of similar-thinking composers gathered around Mily Balakirev.
-They essentially created a myth about themselves as a musical movement that was more ‘authentically Russian’ than the classic music of the Conservatory, by composers such as Pyotr Ilyich Tchaikovsky.
+They essentially created a myth about themselves as a musical movement that was more ‘authentically Russian’ than the classic music of the Conservatory, and not locked into Western musical traditions.